SlackCollective/Synology-Docker-Mediaserver/README.md

       as well as an .ovpn file for those who want to run the Deluge container behind a VPN (see instructions at https://github.com/binhex/arch-delugevpn).
-      oAuth applied to all containers, with API bypass possible though having created (see container labels) a seperate router for oAuth and non-oAuth services.
+      oAuth applied to all containers, with API bypass possible though having created a separate router (see container labels) for oAuth and non-oAuth services.